Self-Organized Higgs Criticality: Conclusions

 \section{Conclusions}

-We have discussed a possible solution to the Higgs hierarchy problem that does not require the presence of new light fields or tiny couplings.
-The model was in part inspired by attempts to model aspects of self-organized criticality in condensed matter systems in which it has been hypothesized that some classes of these critical states on the brink of catastrophic failure contain critical exponents that are becoming complex under loading of the system, leading to discrete scale invariance and instabilities.
+We have discussed a new possible approach to the Higgs hierarchy problem.
+The model is in part inspired by attempts to model aspects of self-organized criticality in condensed matter systems in which it has been hypothesized that some classes of these critical states on the brink of catastrophic failure contain critical exponents that are becoming complex under loading of the system, leading to discrete scale invariance and instabilities.

 We have explored 5D constructions that have features that are similar to the behavior just described.
 It has made us directly confront the AdS tachyon, associated with violation of the Breitenlohner-Freedman bound, and search for the manner in which field theory might resolve it.
 In this model, the resolution takes the form of an IR brane with characteristics that depend on the 5D fundamental parameters.
-We found that there are regions of the parameter space where a Higgs mass squared term in the 4D low energy effective theory is vanishing at an extremum of the static radion potential.
-Achieving this massless Higgs field is not tied to any fine-tuning: there is a sizable critical \emph{region} of 5D parameter space in which the Higgs mass and VEV are vanishing.
-Due to the size of the region, Higgs criticality is expected to be robust under quantum corrections.
+We found that there is are large regions of the parameter space where a novel type of transition appears to be taking place.

-A dynamical cosmology is an unavoidable consequence of the model when placed inside or near this critical Higgs region.
-Time evolution thus appears crucial to resolution of the AdS tachyon in this model, and by extension, for the lightness of the Higgs.
+A dynamical cosmology is an unavoidable consequence of the model when placed inside or near this region.
+Time evolution appears crucial to resolution of the AdS tachyon in this model.
 This could be a feature rather than a bug, tying together puzzling aspects of fundamental particle physics with puzzling features of cosmology in a novel way.
-It remains to be seen if the Higgs excitation remains fully un-gapped once this time evolution is completely taken into account, or if its effective mass or vacuum expectation value is instead tied in some interesting way to aspects of the cosmology.
+It remains to be seen what the Higgs vev and spectrum will be once this time evolution is completely taken into account, and whether its effective mass and/or vacuum expectation value are tied in some interesting way to aspects of the cosmology.

 Top priorities are to further investigate the cosmological dynamics, determine whether this type of setup can be utilized as an extension of the Standard Model, study its novel phenomenological implications and constraints if so, and to seek an embedding in a more complete microscopic theory.